-Efteling was perfect for little kids and perfect for my two – aged 9 and 11 – and their same age friends who joined us, the adventure seeking gang at My Gorgeous Boys.
+Efteling theme park was perfect for little kids and perfect for my two – aged 9 and 11 – and their same age friends who joined us, the adventure seeking gang at My Gorgeous Boys.
+We’ve travelled before you might remember, to Mark Warner in Rhodes and to Gradbach, camping with Millets.
 There were also lots of teenagers heading straight for the drop and roller coasters – much to our lot’s delight.

 As a grown up I found Efteling hit a magical note in my heart that theme parks often fail to reach…

 Yes, when it comes to theme parks my heart is pretty frozen, I don’t vocalise it much for fear of sounding Bah Humbug, but I have always struggled to see what magic people see in theme parks.
 I make a concession for Universal in Orlando and was pleasantly surprised, the filmic storytelling really won me over.
 Efteling however, won me over in a completely different way.

 It is what I dreamed a theme park was when I was little.

 Why did we love Efteling so much?

 It is so clean, we spent lots of time on public transport in Holland, looking out the window jaws dropping marvelling at how neat, tidy and well looked after everywhere was.
 Efteling theme park is set in acres of beautiful trees and nature.
 The fairytale fantasy theme really works, not just in the obvious childhood fairytales, but every ride has really strong back story which is beautifully told.